-- Disaster Assistance Available from FEMA: FEMA webpage that outlines grants and assistance programs available to help disaster victims including housing and other key services.
+- Disaster Assistance Available from FEMA: FEMA's webpage that outlines grants and assistance programs available to help disaster survivors including housing and other key services.

-- FEMA Assistance Beyond Housing: FEMA webpage describes additional services that may be available such as crisis counseling, disaster unemployment assistance, legal services, and special tax considerations and may be particularly useful in assisting those who must occupy interim housing.
+- FEMA Assistance Beyond Housing: FEMA's webpage that describes additional services that may be available such as crisis counseling, disaster unemployment assistance, legal services, and special tax considerations and may be particularly useful in assisting those who must occupy interim housing.

-- Joint Housing Solutions Group: FEMA’s Joint Housing Solutions Group (JHSG) initiative is a multi-year effort to develop a systematic process to evaluate and rate various and innovative disaster housing options, identify viable alternatives to FEMA travel trailers and manufactured homes, and recommend improvements to disaster housing operations.
+- Joint Housing Solutions Group: FEMA’s Joint Housing Solutions Group (JHSG) initiative is a multi-year effort to develop a systematic process to evaluate and rate various and innovative disaster housing options, identify viable alternatives to FEMA manufactured housing units and Mulit-Family Lease Repair Program (MFLRP), and recommend improvements to disaster housing operations.
 The JHSG is guided by a steering committee consisting of FEMA staff with considerable experience in disaster housing operations.
 FEMA also has secured the support of the National Institute of Building Sciences to provide direct technical guidance and services, and to promote linkage to relevant partner organizations.
-Current key milestones for the JHSG efforts include conducting research and reaching out to the housing community, developing evaluation criteria for alternate housing, a testing process, and a housing assessment tool, as well as evaluating FEMA travel trailers and mobile homes to establish a baseline.
+Current key milestones for the JHSG efforts include conducting research and reaching out to the housing community, developing evaluation criteria for alternate housing, a testing process, and a housing assessment tool, as well as evaluating FEMA manufactured housing units to establish a baseline.
 Future milestones include testing and rating alternative housing options, and developing a housing option “compendium” for matching specific disaster conditions to viable housing options.